matteoramazzotti/CircoTax/README.md

 # CircoTax
-An R function for the radial representation of differential abundance analyses
+An R function for that exploits the radial capabilitis of ggplot2 for the representation of differential abundance analyses on microbiota data